-Registration for this fund will open on Grantium immediately.
+Registration for this fund will open on Grantium at 9am on 04 March 2024.

-There will be an Expression of Interest stage (which all applicants must complete before being able to submit a full application), after which projects that are considered to have a strong potential to deliver against the aims and outcomes of the fund will be invited to submit a full application.
+The first stage is to submit an Expression of Interest (EOI).
+All applicants must complete this before submitting a full application.

+Projects considered to have a strong potential to deliver against the aims and outcomes of the fund will then be invited to submit a full application.

-The online Expression of Interest form will open on Grantium at 9am on 6 March 2023.
-The deadline for submitting Expressions of Interest is 12pm (midday) on 21 April 2023.
-The full online application form will open on Grantium at 9am on 30 May 2023.
-The deadline for submitting a full application is 12pm (midday) on 18 August 2023.
+- The Expression of Interest (EOI) form opens on Grantium at 9am on 04 March 2024. - The Expression of Interest (EOI) form closes at 12pm (midday) on 18 April 2024. - The Full Application form opens on Grantium at 9am on 28 May 2024. - The Full Application form closes at 12pm (midday) on 15 August 2024.